Skip to main content

 Find out how the Sanctuary Scholarship has helped change Kehinde's life.

-Kehinde was 13 when she came to the UK from Nigeria to seek asylum with her parents, brother and two sisters.
-Despite the difficulties of being a refugee, she thrived academically, achieving A-levels in biology, chemistry, French and maths, and dreamed of studying biomedical science at university.
+Kehinde was 13 when she came to the UK where she experienced modern slavery.
+Despite the difficulties, she thrived academically, achieving A-levels in biology, chemistry, French and Maths, and dreamed of studying biomedical science at university.

 But she had no idea how she would fulfil her goal because as an asylum seeker she needed to pay international tuition fees, but was not allowed to work.
 For 10 years she lived in a state of limbo, unable to work and therefore unable to study.
 "I just kept myself busy doing a lot of voluntary work.
 I got involved with my church, tutoring students in English, maths and science.
 It was very helpful because it kept me in a kind of education system," Kehinde said.